 Max Simultaneous Tests

-This is an adjustable value between 1 -5.
+This is an adjustable value between 1 and 5.
 This determines how many devices can be tested simultaneously within a single task.

 Reason & Specific Reason